apache/openwhisk/docs/parameters.md

 Parameters can be set at the package level, and these will serve as default parameters for actions unless:

-- the action itself has a default parameter
+- The action itself has a default parameter.
-- the action has a parameter supplied at invoke time, which will always be the "winner" where more than one parameter is available
+- The action has a parameter supplied at invoke time, which will always be the "winner" where more than one parameter is available.

 The following example sets a default parameter of `name` on the `MyApp` package and shows an action making use of it.

-1. Create a package with a parameter set
+1. Create a package with a parameter set:

  ```
  wsk package update MyApp --param name World
  ```

-2. Create an action in this package
+2. Create an action in this package:

  ```
     function main(params) {